Invest your pension money

 - I want higher risk and the possibility of a higher return, but I still do not want to be active myself.
 Then you can choose a unit-linked insurance and still be in the company’s default investment solution.
 The default investment solution consists of one or several funds.
 The company chooses which funds should be included and which level of risk the funds should have.
 The funds are managed by fund managers.
 Here, there are no guarantees as with traditional insurance.
 However, the risk decreases as you approach retirement.

-These two default investment solutions change gradually from a high share of equity to safer investments as retirement approaches, and thus mean lower risk than individual funds.
+These two investment solutions change gradually from a high share of equity to safer investments as retirement approaches, and thus mean lower risk than individual funds.

 - I want to be involved in my pension.
 I want to choose investments and have a higher share of equity stocks?
 Then you can choose unit-linked insurance and move on and select separate funds from the company’s offering.
 If you choose unit-linked insurance, there are no guarantees.
 The size of the pension capital depends on how the investments are going and what fees you have to pay.